HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 - steps 1 through 7
 <p style="margin: 0 0 10px 50px; width: 95%;">
-Note from 6: The Provider system creates a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>.
+Note from 6: The provider's system creates a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>.
 The Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element.
 </p>

 #### CBO - Provider Actions (changed based on CBO application vs FHIR API)